cs3216/cs3216.github.io/assignments/facebook/index.md

 to keep the data, are you violating Facebook's Terms and Conditions?

 <div class="box">
-  <strong class="milestone-counter"></strong> Explain how you handle a user's data when
+  <strong class="milestone-counter">Milestone 10:</strong> Explain how you handle a user's data when
   he removes your application.
 Convince us that your approach is necessary and that it is the most logical.
 Do also include an explanation on whether you violate Facebook's terms and conditions.